awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 + Your application is running with an IP other than `127.0.0.1`, `localhost`, or `0.0.0.0`\.
 + The port \(`8080`, `8081`, or `8082`\) is not specified in the URL on the preview tab\.
 + Your network blocks inbound traffic to ports `8080`, `8081`, or `8082`\.
 + You are trying to go to an address that contains an IP of `127.0.0.1`, `localhost`, or `0.0.0.0`\.
-The default built\-in behavior of the AWS Cloud9 IDE is that this will attempt to go to your local computer, instead of attempting to go the instance or your own server that is connected to the environment\.
+The default, built\-in behavior of the AWS Cloud9 IDE is that this will attempt to go to your local computer instead of attempting to go the instance or your own server that is connected to the environment\.

  **Recommended solutions:**
 + Ensure that the application is running in the IDE\.
 + Ensure that the application is running using HTTP\.
-For some examples in Node\.js and Python, see [Run an Application](app-preview.md#app-preview-run-app)\.
+For examples in Node\.js and Python, see [Run an Application](app-preview.md#app-preview-run-app)\.
 + Ensure that the application is running over only one port\.
-For some examples in Node\.js and Python, see [Run an Application](app-preview.md#app-preview-run-app)\.
+For examples in Node\.js and Python, see [Run an Application](app-preview.md#app-preview-run-app)\.
 + Ensure that the application is running over port `8080`, `8081`, or `8082`\.
-For some examples in Node\.js and Python, see [Run an Application](app-preview.md#app-preview-run-app)\.
+For examples in Node\.js and Python, see [Run an Application](app-preview.md#app-preview-run-app)\.
 + Ensure that the application is running with an IP of `127.0.0.1`, `localhost`, or `0.0.0.0`\.
-For some examples in Node\.js and Python, see [Run an Application](app-preview.md#app-preview-run-app)\.
+For examples in Node\.js and Python, see [Run an Application](app-preview.md#app-preview-run-app)\.
 + Add `:8080`, `:8081`, or `:8082` to the URL on the preview tab\.
 + Ensure that your network allows inbound traffic over ports `8080`, `8081`, or `8082`\.
 If you cannot make changes to your network, see your network administrator\.
 + If you are trying to go to an address that contains an IP of `127.0.0.1`, `localhost`, or `0.0.0.0`, try going to the following address instead: `https://12a34567b8cd9012345ef67abcd890e1.vfs.cloud9.us-east-2.amazonaws.com/`, where `12a34567b8cd9012345ef67abcd890e1` is the ID that AWS Cloud9 assigns to the environment, and `us-east-2` is the ID of the AWS Region for the environment\.
-Note that you can also try to go to this address outside of the IDE, but it works only when the IDE for the environment is open and the application is running in the same web browser\.
+You can also try to go to this address outside of the IDE, but it works only when the IDE for the environment is open and the application is running in the same web browser\.
 + After you are sure that all of the preceding conditions are met, try stopping the application and then starting it again\.
 + If you stopped the application and then started it again, try choosing **Preview, Preview Running Application** or **Tools, Preview, Preview Running Application** on the menu bar again\.
 Or try choosing the **Refresh** button \(the circular arrow\) on the corresponding application preview tab, if the tab is already visible\.